-The great forgotten Cristiano Ronaldo goal ruined by no goal-line technology
+The two great forgotten Cristiano goals ruined by no goal-line tech

 Alongside Frank Lampard, Cristiano Ronaldo must be one of the biggest advocates of goal-line technology.